top of page

 Practicing Wholehearted Self-Acceptance

-• Notice your inner dialogue.
 Would you speak to someone you care about the way you speak to yourself?
+Pay attention to your thoughts.
+Challenge the negative ones and replace them with kinder, more supportive messages.

-• Separate behavior from identity.
 "I made a mistake" is very different from "I am a mistake."
+Recognizing this distinction is vital for self-acceptance.

-• Acknowledge both strengths and limits without dramatizing either.
+Acknowledge both strengths and limits without dramatizing either.
+This balanced view allows for a more realistic self-image.

-• Allow yourself to grow without requiring self-rejection as motivation.
+Allow yourself to grow without requiring self-rejection as motivation.
+Growth should come from a place of love and encouragement, not fear or shame.

 Love of Self Is Not Selfish